elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_sign_up_page.md

-# Building the Sign Up Page
+# Elm Sign Up Page

 Now that we have the ability to create, read, update, and delete players using our API, let's make a mental shift into how we want users to interact with our